-Since the launch of the City of Lakewood's 'Thank a Servicemember' campaign in 2014, more than 23,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas have been collected from Lakewood residents, businesses and community groups.
+Since the launch of the City of Lakewood's 'Thank a Servicemember' campaign in 2014, nearly 38,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas have been collected from Lakewood residents, businesses and community groups.

-This is the fifth year that the City of Lakewood has organized the holiday greeting effort as a show of appreciation for U.S. servicemembers.
+This is the ninth year that the City of Lakewood has organized the effort as a show of appreciation for U.S. servicemembers.
 Each year, the city designs a special postcard for the effort, and people are welcome to use or create their own cards, letters and drawings.
 The City will send all submissions to servicemembers overseas through the military support group, Operation Gratitude.